-The annual accounts for the year ended 31 March 2018 are due to be approved by the Partnership on 28 September 2018.
-We intend to report unqualified opinions within our independent auditor's report.
+The annual accounts for the year ended 31 March 2018 were approved by the Partnership on 28 September 2018.
+We report unqualified opinions within our independent auditor's report.

 SPT has appropriate administrative processes in place to prepare the annual accounts and the required supporting working papers.